tokenanalyst/blockchain-rpc/README.md

 ## Example: Catch up from block zero

 This example makes use of the EnvConfig import, which automatically configures RPC via ENV flags exported in the shell.
-The environment flags for it are BITCOIN_RPC_HOST, BITCOIN_RPC_USERNAME, BITCOIN_RPC_PASSWORD.
+The environment flags for it are BITCOIN_RPC_HOSTS, BITCOIN_RPC_USERNAME, BITCOIN_RPC_PASSWORD.

 ```scala
   import cats.effect.{ExitCode, IO, IOApp}